NVIDIA/DIGITS/examples/gan/README.md

         * [Analogy grid](#analogy-grid)
     * [Embeddings visualization](#embeddings-visualization)

+**Disclaimer:**
+This walk-through makes use of experimental features in DIGITS.
+Please do not report issues on the main DIGITS fork.

 ## Introduction

 Generative Adversarial Networks (GAN) were introduced by Ian Goodfellow in [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661), Goodfellow, 2014.